Can You Pay Rent With a Credit Card?

 On the other hand, if your landlord doesn’t accept credit card payments, you can use third-party online services to pay your rent.
 These services will also charge you a processing fee, which will be determined by your service provider.
 For example, Plastiq charges a 2.85% service fee for every rent payment.

-How to Pay Rent With a Credit Card
+How To Pay Rent With Your Credit Card

 Pros and Cons of Paying Rent With a Credit Card